-Fateme Ahmadi is an Iranian award-winning writer & director based between London and Tehran.
+Fateme Ahmadi is an award-winning writer-director based in London, UK.

-Fateme is the writer and the co-director of Chandra produced by Youku (Chinese Biggest Video Sharing Website) and the Asian Film Academy (AFA), premiered at the 20th edition of International Busan Film Festival.
-It has since screened in many more prestigious film festivals including Fribourg, Palm Springs Short Fest, Sao Paulo, Cork, Molodist, Flickers’ Rhode Island, London Short Film Festival and Locarno International Film Festival.
+Fateme is the writer and the co-director of Chandra (2015), Colour of Asia – Masters and Newcomers, supervised by Naomi Kawase, produced by Youku Original (Chinese YouTube) and the Asian Film Academy (AFA), which was premiered at the International Busan Film Festival.
+It was officially selected to screen at the Palm Springs Short Fest, Sao Paulo, Cork, Molodist, Flickers’ Rhode Island, London Short Film Festival and Open Doors Locarno.

-Fateme is represented by Kelly Knatchbull at Sayle Screen.
+Fateme is a visiting lecturer at the Arts University Bournemouth.
+She is represented by Kelly Knatchbull at Sayle Screen.